-CARE fights poverty and injustice in 86 countries around the world to help the world’s poorest people find routes out of poverty.
+CARE fights poverty and injustice in more than 80 countries around the world to help the world’s poorest people find routes out of poverty.
 CARE also delivers emergency aid to survivors of war and natural disasters, and helps people rebuild their lives in the aftermath.

 CARE’s mission is to create lasting change in poor communities and put money where it is needed most:

 94p in every pound goes towards our poverty fighting programmes - that’s one of the highest rates among all the UK aid agencies.